Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-\begin{remark} These equivalences are chosen as dictated by contact topology but can be now taken to be diagrammatic.
-The remarkable algebraic properties of these equivalences that we list below is that the braid matrices that we will associate to the weaves in Section \ref{sec: alg weaves} will in fact preserve these equivalences.
-In particular, an algebraic reason {\it not} to declare the mutated weaves equivalent is that they will not preserve these braid matrix relations. $\Box$ \end{remark}

-Each of the following items represents an equivalence between weaves.
-The majority of equivalences we describe compare two local models, and an equivalence between two different weaves $\Sigma_1, \Sigma_2$ will be obtained by applying several of the local equivalences listed here.
+Let us now introduce a series of situations, all representing an equivalence between two weaves $\ww_1, \ww_2$ whose top and bottom ends coincide, i.e. $\beta_0(\ww_1)=\beta_0(\ww_2)$ and $\beta_{\ell(\ww_1)}(\ww_1)=\beta_{\ell(\ww_2)}(\ww_2)$.
+The majority of equivalences we describe compare two local models, and an equivalence between two different weaves $\ww_1, \ww_2$ will be obtained by applying several of the local equivalences listed here.
+We focus on Demazure weaves and their equivalences which only pass through Demazure weaves.
+In this section we translate the moves of Figure \ref{fig:cz equivalence} to our formalism.